mstksg/inCode/copy/entries/functional-models.md

 ### The connection

-These stateful models seem to be at odds with our previous picture of models.
+This is nice and all, but these stateful models seem to be at odds with our previous picture of models.

 1. They aren't stated in the same way.
 They require specifying a state of some sort, and also a modified state